charismamamet/portfolio/README.md

 ### 📁 Use Cases

-- ✅ Create table that contains item id and which char have that and which account is that where the account has login within last 30 days (item_ownership.sql)
+- ✅ Create table that contains item id and which char have that and which account has that.
+Only account that has login within last 30 days that is put on the list (item_ownership.sql)
 - ✅ Table containing character's zeny (zeny_owner.sql)
 - ✅ Table containing character's zeny and how many unique item that they have (zeny_and_item_owner.sql)
 - ✅ Number of daily active users last 30 days (dau_l30d_nominal.sql)